fomightez/budding_yeast_coevolution_network/README.md

 -------------------

-# If you prefer using it not via MyBinder...
+## If you prefer using it by installing on your own machine...

 ## Quick Start